 Now people skills are your biggest asset when it comes to a consultant.
 Even the first couple of folks that I hired for us, I was most worried about how are your email skills, how are your phone skills, how do you communicate with clients?
 Really at the end of the day, the communication piece is paramount.

 I’m a copywriter so I tend to dig into this stuff more than perhaps I should, especially when it’s text-based because I am so deliberate about the words that I choose in everything that I write.
 It’s watching me write an email to somebody I’m sure is grueling because it’s like, “Where are backspace, backspace?”
 Unfortunately, it’s just how it works.

-In your consulting startup; being personal, being approachable, being able to communicate with your clients and your client's teams even are going to be one of your biggest assets.
+In your consulting startup; being personal, being approachable, being able to communicate with your clients and your client’s teams even are going to be some of your biggest assets.
 One of the biggest things that that you need to do in order to make sure to get right.

-So in that sense, you're learning from everything around you and putting it into your consulting startup.
-You're learning from books, from courses, from clients, from even going, leaving the office and just taking a walk around Walmart and seeing what some of the big corporate companies are doing with their ePrint cards or whatever, like their pricing.
+In that sense, you’re learning from everything around you and putting it into your consulting startup.
+You’re learning from books, from courses, from clients, from even going, leaving the office, and just taking a walk around Walmart and seeing what some of the big corporate companies are doing with their ePrint cards or whatever, like their pricing.
 There are all kinds of different ways that you can leverage technology and leverage what other people are doing to consistently learn and bring it back to your clients.
-That's really the goal of it all.
+That’s really the goal of it all.